ApplyBoard

 • Payment: You will pay the fee if applicable.

-Receiving Your Card
+Receiving Your Physical IRP Card

 After your appointment, your photograph and details are used to create your Irish Residence Permit (IRP) card.
 This card proves you are living in Ireland legally.